softwaremagico/KendoTournamentManager/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=kendo-tournament-frontend&metric=bugs)](https://sonarcloud.io/summary/new_code?id=kendo-tournament-frontend)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=kendo-tournament-frontend&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=kendo-tournament-frontend)

-The Kendo Tournament Manager v2 is a [comprehensive tool](https://github.com/softwaremagico/KendoTournamentManager/wiki) designed to efficiently manage all your kendo tournament data in one convenient location.
+The Kendo Tournament Manager NG is a [comprehensive tool](https://github.com/softwaremagico/KendoTournamentManager/wiki) designed to efficiently manage all your kendo tournament data in one convenient location.
 It caters to tournaments of varying sizes, offering versatility to accommodate any type of event for your kendo club.
 Drawing on 15 years of experience with different fighting structures, this tool aims to provide flexibility that serves